Gokul-Raman-98/Tableau-Projects/Ecommerce Sales Dashboard/README.md

 ## Project Description
-### Sales analysis of different Consumer, Home Office and Corporate products for the Year 2016 and 2017
+### Sales analysis of different Consumer, Home Office and Corporate products for the Year 2016 and 2017.

-1. The KPI Banner shows YTD Total Sales, YoY Sales %, YTD Profit, YoY Profit %, Order quantity, YoY Quantity %, Market Share by Sales
+1. The KPI Banner shows YTD Total Sales, YoY Sales %, YTD Profit, YoY Profit %, Order quantity, YoY Quantity %, Market Share by Sales.
 2. Identifying the Percentage Difference of YTD (Year to Date) and PYTD (Previous Year to Date) Sales for the Top 10 Product Categories.
 3. Created a Bump chart in Order to Rank the Regions included in the data with respect to Order Quantity.

 ## Dataset
-The dataset is a single excel file consisting of Customer Details, Customer segment, Product category name, Order Date, Order Region, Quantity, Sales and Profit
+The dataset is a single excel file consisting of Customer Details, Customer segment, Product category name, Order Date, Order Region, Quantity, Sales and Profit.

 ## Calculated fields used
 Nineteen calculated fields were used in total.
-The Prominent ones include YTD Total Sales, YoY Sales %, YTD Profit, YoY Profit %, Order quantity, YoY Quantity %.
+The Prominent ones include YTD Total Sales, PYTD Total Sales, YoY Sales %, YTD Profit, PYTD Profit, YoY Profit %, YTD Quantity, PYTD Quantity, YoY Quantity %.

 ### Calculated Fields for Sales KPI
 ![image](https://github.com/Gokul-Raman-98/Tableau-Projects/assets/168402268/579e1d33-5c3f-4955-acac-91ab82f7cbbc)